Roaa-Ghanem/portfolio_me/README.md

 # Modern Portfolio Website

-A sleek, modern portfolio website for developers and designers built with HTML, CSS, and JavaScript.
+A sleek, modern portfolio website for developers built with HTML, CSS, and JavaScript.

 ## Features